top of page

 Exercise and burning fat

-This type of exercise happens when you go to fitness classes, do cardio work, and go to the gym.
+This type of exercise happens when you go to fitness classes, do cardio work, and go to the gym but it also happens when you go hiking, biking, play sports or any other fitness activity.

 Basal metabolic rate and burning fat